hbarteejr/hbarteejr.github.io/README.md

 using visualizations created in past assignments.
 In building this dashboard, individual pages were created for each plot with visualizations and their corresponding explanations.

-A landing page was created, a comparison of plots page, and another page where the data could be viewed
+A landing page was created, a comparison of plots page, and other pages where the data could be viewed.

 ### Website Requirements